nishantraghuvanshi/notion-clone/README.md

 - TODO ->use of asChild prop.
 It is used to delegate something as a child of its parent element?
 I don't get this one.
 Need to figure it out.

 - Use of sonner library for a toaster.(pop up)

+- {!!id} -> turns this into a boolean expression.
+Basically this will return true or false based on if their is id or not.